Rumex hastatulus

 Rumex hastatulus, commonly known as the heartwing sorrel, is an annual flowering plant species in the family Polygonaceae otherwise known as the buckwheat family.
-It is found spread out through the eastern and southern United States.
+It is found spread out throughout the eastern and southern United States.

 Description

 Rumex hastatulus is an erect herb-like with simple, oblong, alternate leaves ranging from 2-6 cm long and 0.5-2 cm.
 The flowers are bright red and carried in a branched cluster and are from 2.5-3.2 mm long and 2.7-3.2 mm wide.
 The fruit is a brownish orange color.
 When eaten the leaves flowers and seeds have been described to have a sour taste and are edible in small doses.

 Rumex hastatulus is dioecious, with separate male and female plants.

 Distribution

 The plant is found in the eastern and southeastern parts of North America in areas with alluvial or ruderal habitats such as river valleys meadows and waste areas.